Texas High-Speed Rail

 ECONOMY AND ENVIRONMENTAL

-From an environmental point of view, the Dallas- Houston train is expected to reduce CO2 emissions by approximately 700,000 metric tons annually and will eliminate the presence of 14,630 vehicles per day on I-45 between Houston and Dallas.
-The train is six times more efficient in terms of energy than the car, the preferred means of transportation in Texas.
-It will also emit 1/12th of the CO2 of a Boeing 777-200.
+From an environmental point of view, the Dallas- Houston train is expected to reduce CO2 emissions by approximately 700,000 metric tons annually.
+The train is 6 times more energy efficient than the car and emits about 1/12 of the carbon dioxide of a Boeing 777-200.

 THE HIGH-SPEED TRAIN WILL OFFER A NEW SUSTAINABLE TRANSPORT ROUTE FOR OVER 13 MILLION TEXANS

-Over 13 million Texan residents live less than an hour away from the three bullet train stations.
+Over 13 million Texan residents live less than an hour away from one of the three stations of the high-speed train.
 As many as 16 million trips are made each year between North Texas and the Houston area.
 These trips are expected to grow at a rate of 1.5% per year, almost doubling the national average.

 The new railway line will therefore have a great impact in terms of decongesting Interstate 45, one of the busiest arteries in the US, which – with the train operating – will have about 14,630 less vehicles per day traveling along it.